Italian Motorcycle Brands

 Italian motorcycle brands are the leaders of the world market.
 Among them are quite famous names like Benelli, Moto Guzzi, Italjet Moto Srl, MV Agusta, and Ducati.
 But there are also less popular companies that have managed to be forgotten: Abra, Autozodiaco, Cagiva, and others.

-Today, the production of motorcycles in the country is one of the important areas affecting the country’s economy.
-Unlike other European manufacturers who have ceded the palm of superiority in this field to Japanese, Chinese, and even Indian brands, the Italian motorcycle industry continues to develop and is showing a good acceleration at the moment.
+Motorcycle production is an important area affecting the country’s economy today.
+Unlike other European manufacturers, which have ceded the palm of superiority in this field to Japanese, Chinese, and even Indian brands, the Italian motorcycle industry continues to develop.
+It is showing good acceleration at the moment.
 Between January and June 2021 alone, more than 140,000 motorcycles of various types were sold, far exceeding the figures of the last decade.

 Abra